OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression/Logistic_regression_modelling/README.md

 - Generic_code
 The generic_code folder contains `R` code files pertaining to the distributed approach.
 Please read the code and its comments in the `R` file as files may require edition before being used.

+### List of examples

+1. `random_data_same_folder`
+   This folder makes it easy to look at the output since everything is happening in the same folder.
+There is no need to copy files across folders.

+### Generic code

+The files in this folder can be used to execute a vertically distributed logistic regression analysis.
+The generic code assumes a data structure with one response-node holding the response-vector (and potentially covariates) and covariate-nodes holding only covariates.
+This can can be used to execute a covariate-node operation or a response-node operation for a vertically distributed logistic regression.

 ## Data requirements

 - Data is expected to be saved in a `.csv` file.